Sun Protection (UPF) Fabric

 What is a UPF Rating?

-When shopping for fabric, it’s simple: the higher the UPF rating, the better sun protection, as you can see in the table below.
+When shopping for fabric, it’s simple: the higher the UPF rating, the better the sun protection, as you can see in the table below.
 A UPF rating of 15 means that this fabric allows 1/15th (roughly 6.7 percent) of UV radiation to pass through it.
 Any fabric that allows less than 2 percent UV transmission is rated UPF 50+.

 |UPF Rating||Protection Category||Effective UV Transmission (%)|